jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Sequential Salts

 We could use a sequence number as a simple way to ensure unique salts.
-The vulnerability this approach has is that an attacker may create a rainbow table of known salts combined with likely passwords.
+The vulnerability this approach has is that an attacker may create a reverse hash lookup of known salts combined with likely passwords.
 This vulnerability can be mitigated by using pepper in combination with a sequence number.
 If the pepper is sufficiently large and random the attacker would not know which sequence numbers to use.
-And even if they did find the range of sequence numbers, their rainbow table could not be reused on other applications / deployments with different peppers making the reverse hash lookups pointless to create.
+And even if they did find the range of sequence numbers, their reverse hash lookup could not be reused on other applications / deployments with different peppers making the reverse hash lookups pointless to create.

 ## Short Salts